ThelmaLobo/ThelmaLobo/README.md

 👩🏽‍💻 Currently focused on sharpening my technical skills in cyber security.

-🌐 Passionate about creating inclusive spaces in tech and mentoring women breaking into IT.
+🌐 Passionate about mentoring women breaking into IT.

 🧠 Always learning, always sharing — because knowledge only grows when it's shared.